-The Head of Compliance, Estates and Facilities shall ensure the Deputy Director of Estates and Facilities is kept informed at reasonable time intervals as to the effectiveness of the arrangements for the management of contractors and shall undertake regular audits regarding adherence to the policy and procedures, reporting any serious deviations to and when they arise.
+The Head of Compliance, Estates and Facilities shall ensure the Deputy Director of Estates and Facilities is kept informed at reasonable time intervals as to the effectiveness of the arrangements for the management of contractors through provision of regular audit reports regarding adherence to the policy and procedures, reporting any serious deviations as and when they arise.

-3.7 Departmental/Estates and Facilities Managers and Authorised Persons
+3.7 Departmental/Estates & Facilities/Capital Project Officers/Managers and IT Managers

-The above staff are the most likely to commission contractors in their day to day duties in the Trust and, as such, carry a responsibility to be aware of, and familiar with the Management of Contractors Policy and other related Policies and Procedures.
+The above staff are the most likely to commission contractors in their day-to-day duties in the Trust and, as such, carry a responsibility to be aware of, and familiar with the Management of Contractors Policy and other related Policies and Procedures.
 They should make every endeavour to ensure that they, and staff under their control, comply with the relevant documentation.

-It is the responsibility of the person commissioning or managing the contractors to ensure that pre-commencement meetings are held prior to the start of any work.
-During these meetings the contractor must provide details of how they intend to carry out any work and the risks associated with that work, these methods of work must be agreed and documented prior to commencement of the work.
+It is the responsibility of the person commissioning or managing the contractors whilst on Trust premises to follow the Trust Contractor Management Standard Operating Procedure (Appendix 1) and Contractor Management Reset System Standard Operating Procedure (SOP) (Appendix 2) and ensure that pre- project/work commencement meetings are held prior to the start of any work on Trust premises.
+During these meetings, the contractor must provide details of how they intend to carry out any work and the risks associated with that work, these methods of work must be agreed and documented prior to commencement of the work.
+If the contractor is going to take control of Trust premises or areas to work for example full ward/buildings and sections of Trust car parking, then a Contractor / Organisational Demarcation Agreement (Appendix 3) must also be completed and filed.